CamIgles/CamIgles/README.md

 ## Hi there 👋

 # 🎓 About Me
-I'm an IT student passionate about technology and solving problems.
+I'm an IT/Cybersecurity student passionate about technology and solving problems.
 I'm building hands-on projects to prepare for a career in IT support and system administration.

 ## 🛠️ Skills I'm Developing
 - **Microsoft Azure** - Virtual machines, networking, cloud services